apache/buildstream/doc/source/format.rst

 Variables can be declared or overridden from an element.
 Variables can also be declared and overridden in the :ref:`projectconf`

-See `Using Variables`_ below for a more in depth discussion on variables in BuildStream.
+See :ref:`format_variables` below for a more in depth discussion on variables in BuildStream.

 .. _format_environment: